Rogach/avalanche/README.md

 In this example, if you execute `av default[a]`, Avalanche would check modification times of `a.txt` and `a.txt.out`, and if `a.txt` is newer or `a.txt.out` does not exist, it would run the task.

+For examles, you can look at `samples/` directory here at github repository.

 Requirements
 ============